At the rate we’re using fuel, it’s no wonder that there is serious concern about current oil prices.

 28- Buy a Hybrid Car

-The well-documented advantage of a hybrid car is its great gas mileage.
+The well-documented advantage of a hybrid car is the great gas mileage.

-But here in the U.S., the federal government and most local states would also reward you with tax breaks should you choose to go with a new hybrid car.
+In the U.S., the federal government and most states will also reward you with tax breaks should you choose to go with a hybrid car.

 29- Buy a Smaller Car